DerBejijing/mc-portal-engine/README.md

 Portal 2 as a datapack in minecraft

 **Currently everything is being renewed, so for some time you won't see any updates here!
-Certain bugs and garbage are still in the code and will NOT be fixed until the new version is published!**
+Certain bugs and a LOT of garbage are still in the code and will NOT be fixed until the new version is published!**

 This is my current project: creating Portal (2) in vanilla minecraft.
 You will need the resource-pack [here](https://github.com/DerBejijing/mc-portal-resources) to use it.